GUIDE TO THE FINDHORN GORGE

 Once past Randolph's Leap - either paddled or portaged with an excellent seal launch off the top of the rocks below - the river quietens for a few small single bed rapids before you reach the start of the gorge proper (Look for the White house on river right).
 There is then a short grade 3 section with a small hole half way down and an excellent surf wave on the corner below.
 Past here is the start of the main drops...

-- Corkscrew: The next drop is on a right hand bend- inspect river right - this is a gnarly grade 4 on low water - but actually gets easier on higher levels, grade 3.
+Corkscrew: The next drop is on a right hand bend- inspect river right - this is a gnarly grade 4 in low water - but actually gets easier in higher levels, grade 3.

-A short paddle out of the gorge brings you to the Mains of Sluie - look for the large red cliffs on river right and get out before them.
+A short paddle out with some grade 2/3 brings you to the Mains of Sluie - look for the large red cliffs on river right and get out before them.
 Scramble up the goat track on the right and follow the path up to the farm buildings.

 OTHER NOTES: Mark Gawler's Opinion...'A high quality bit of water, although I think it has been over-hyped in the past.
 I got off feeling short-changed.
 The best and most technically challenging part of the river is the first 100m (Randolph's Leap).'